Taxes for Canadians at the time of death

 The capital gain on death can be delayed until a future year, in some situations.
 The most common exception is the spousal rollover.
 The spousal rollover is a set of rules that allows the deceased to avoid triggering a capital gain on capital assets they leave to a spouse or to a special-purpose spousal trust.
 That is, your spouse can inherit not just your assets, but also the tax cost on those assets.
 When the spouse or spousal trust later sells the assets or passes away, the capital gain would be triggered at that time, instead.
 Though this does not make the capital gain disappear, it can sometimes defer your tax bill on those assets for several years and simplify life for your surviving spouse.

 There are also special rules to defer this tax bill when assets used in a family farming business are left to the next generation.
-For more information about how to plan for your estate as a farmer, please ask your ATB Advisor for a copy of our Farm Succession Guide.
+For more information about how to plan for your estate as a farmer, download a copy of our Farm Succession Guide.

 De-registration of registered plans